 The Spanish-Portuguese treaty of 1494 granted to Spain all territory west of Brazil.
 The task of conquering Chile was assigned to Pedro de Valdiva, who led his forces into Chile's fertile Mapacho Valley in 1541.
 The present day capital city of Santiago was established in that year, with a number of other major cities following soon after.
 Even the mighty Spanish forces could not overpower the warlike tribes now clustered in the south of the country, leaving those of European blood concentrated in central Chile.
 When Valdiva did resume his attacks and crossed south into Mapuche (a tribe of Araucanians) territory, he paid with his life.
 In 1553, the Mapuche bound him to a tree and beheaded him.

+Chile remained a colony of Spain for close to 300 years until Napoleon Bonaparte’s conquest of Spain weakened the country’s imperial grip on their South American colonies.
 Under Spanish colonial rule, northern and central Chile were part of the Viceroyalty of Peru.
 The south remained under the control of the Aruacanians until almost the nineteenth century.
 Though Chile shares a legacy of Iberian colonialism with the rest of South America, historical similarities seem to end with independence in 1810.
 Chile first declared independence in 1810, but the resulting internal instability led to a restoration of Spanish rule in 1814.
 Within four years a combined Argentinian and Chilean army managed to defeat and drive out the Spanish army, restoring Chile's independence.